PK

 PGM.MQOPEN(objdesc, options, hobj); PGM.MQPUT(hobj, msgdesc, putmsgopts, putbuffer); PGM.MQGET(hobj, msgdesc, getmsgopts, getbuffer);

-In PL/SQL executable section, remove all statements that reference the old MQ
+In PL/SQL executable section, remove all statements that reference the old MQ*RAW data types.

 Migrating DG4MQ Release 4.0.1.*.* PL/SQL Applications